otrv4/otrv4-prekey-server/otrv4-prekey-server.md

      [DAKE-3 message](#dake-3-message) section.
 If something fails, the Prekey Server rejects the message and does not send anything further.
 1. Retrieves the `msg` attached to the DAKE-3 message:
-   1. Verify if that the message type is either `0x04` or `0x05`.
+   1. Verifies that the message type is either `0x04` or `0x05`.
 Abort if it is not.
-   1. Verify that protocol's version of the message is `0x0004`.
+   1. Verifies that the protocol version of the message is `0x0004`.
 Abort if it is not.
    1. If this is a "Prekey Publication message":
-      * Uses the sender's instance tag from the DAKE-3 message as the receiver's instance tag and checks that is equal to the previously seen.
+      * Uses the sender instance tag from the DAKE-3 message as the receiver instance tag and checks that is equal to the previously seen.
 If it is not, rejects the message and does not send anything further.
       * Calculates the Prekey MAC key: `prekey_mac_k = KDF(usagePreMACKey, SK, 64)`.
       * Computes the `Prekey MAC` (notice that most of these values are from the received "Prekey Publication message"):
-        * If Client Profiles and Prekey Profiles are present on the message:
+        * If Client Profiles and Prekey Profiles are present in the message:
           `KDF(usagePreMAC, prekey_mac_k || message type || N ||
            KDF(usagePrekeyMessage, Prekey Messages, 64) ||
            KDF(usageClientProfile, Client Profiles, 64) || J ||
            KDF(usagePrekeyProfile, Prekey Profiles, 64))`.
-        * If only Prekey Messages are present on the message:
+        * If only Prekey Messages are present in the message:
           * Calculate `KDF(usagePreMAC, prekey_mac_k || message type || N ||
             KDF(usagePrekeyMessage, Prekey Messages, 64) || J, 64)`. `J` should
             be set to zero.